Ultimate Guide to Bone Broth For Dogs

-The nutrients in bone broth support important bodily functions like nerve signalling and muscle contractions.
+These nutrients help support important bodily functions like nerve signalling and muscle contractions.
 Longevity experts routinely state how bone broth is good for you and your dog.

-Finally, the proteins in bone broth ensure a healthy digestive tract for your dog.
-This is an important first step to boosting your dog’s immune system (5).
+Finally, the proteins in it ensure a healthy digestive tract for your dog.
+This is an important first step to boosting your dog’s immune system.

 If your dog has a sensitive stomach then you’ll be happy to hear that bone broth is low in many common dog allergens.

 There are no grains, animal byproducts, gluten or dairy in properly made versions.
 Some dogs are allergic to chicken, in that case beef bone broth is the best way to go.

 My two dogs go absolutely crazy when I sprinkle a bit of beef powder on their food.
 One of them is a picky eater; Atlas just isn’t interested in eating a lot of food.

-Bone broth is good for dogs who are picky eaters like Atlas.
-Try mixing bone broth on your dog’s regular food, then mixing in some water and giving it a stir to incorporate the bone broth into the other food.
+It is amazing for dogs who are picky eaters like Atlas.
+Try mixing it on your dog’s regular food, then mixing in some water and giving it a stir to incorporate the bone broth into the other food.
 Your furry friend will love it.

 Always consult a veterinarian if your pet is experiencing a loss of appetite or trouble eating.